 Recommended: Hatch Baby Light or Hussh

-These are small and easy to pack, making it a sanity-saving travel item for babies, even if it’s for “just in case” uses.
+These are small and easy to pack, making them a sanity-saving travel item for babies, even if it’s for “just in case” uses.

 Sometimes if we end up in a noisy hotel room or just don’t want to go to bed when the baby does, we pop on the white noise machine for our kids to sleep.
 Problem solved.